-October 2022
+October 2024

 Federal Energy Management Program

-Office of Energy Efficiency and Renewable Energy
+Office of the Under Secretary for Infrastructure

 U.S. Department of Energy

 Introduction

 This guidance outlines annual reporting procedures with respect to Federal agency energy and water management activities.
 The Department of Energy's (DOE) Federal Energy Management Program (FEMP) has prepared this guidance for consolidated data collection to meet reporting requirements established under the National Energy Conservation Policy Act (NECPA), as amended, Energy Policy Act of 2005 (EPACT '05), Energy Independence and Security Act of 2007 (EISA), and the Energy Act of 2020.